POST-OPERATIVE CRUCIATE LIGAMENT CARE FOR DOGS

-Your pet must be forced to rest for the first six weeks following cruciate ligament surgery.
-This means:
+Your pet must be strictly rested for the first six weeks following cruciate ligament surgery.

 Post Operative Exercises